Photo: Photo by M.O. Stevens, CC BY-SA 3.0 via Wikimedia Commons · CC BY-SA 3.0

 ApparitionsCold spotsDoors opening/closingDisembodied voicesObject movement

-The paranormal entity at Bush House is identified as Eugenia Bush, youngest daughter of the house's founder Asahel Bush.
-Eugenia was diagnosed with schizophrenia at a young age—a mental illness poorly understood and heavily stigmatized during the Victorian and turn-of-the-century periods.
+The paranormal association at Bush House centers on Eugenia Bush, youngest daughter of the house's founder Asahel Bush.
+Eugenia was diagnosed with a serious mental illness — what would today likely be classified as schizophrenia — at a young age.

 Notable Entities